Cyclospora Infection (Cyclosporiasis) (cont.)

 What are the risk factors for a Cyclospora infection?

-Cyclospora causes disease throughout the world, but it is much more common in tropical and subtropical climates.
-Outbreaks that occur in more temperate zones, such as in the United States, are often -- but not exclusively -- associated with food imported from warmer climates.
-The produce at risk is that which is exposed to ground contaminated with human feces or washed with contaminated water.
-Thus, lettuce, raspberries, basil, and snow peas have all been implicated in past outbreaks.
-In 2013, an outbreak occurred involving many states, including Texas, Iowa, and Nebraska.
-This outbreak affected hundreds of people and was at least partially caused by bagged lettuce grown in Mexico.
+Cyclospora causes disease throughout the world, but it is commonest in tropical and subtropical climates.
+Outbreaks in cooler areas are often caused by food imported from warmer climates.
+Food is at risk if exposed to soil or water that is contaminated with human feces.
+Produce like lettuce, raspberries, basil, and snow peas have caused past outbreaks.
+In 2013, an outbreak involved many states, including Texas, Iowa, and Nebraska.
+It affected hundreds of people and was at least partially caused by bagged lettuce grown in Mexico.
 There have been small outbreaks in 31 states with a total of 546 people diagnosed with the infection in 2015.

 Although travel to a tropical or subtropical country is a risk factor for Cyclospora infection, the risk is relatively low.
-The organism is not a major cause of travelers' diarrhea.
+Cyclospora is not a major cause of travelers' diarrhea.